 19. Essential oils

 Other essential oils to consider include lavender, lemongrass, and peppermint.
-Try mixing couple drops of any or all of these oils with a couple tablespoons of carrier oil, like jojoba or grapeseed, and apply to the scalp for 10 minutes before washing.
+Try mixing couple drops of any or all of these oils with a couple of tablespoons of carrier oil, like jojoba or grapeseed.
+Apply to the scalp for 10 minutes before washing.

 20. Onion juice

 People with alopecia areata may see regrowth after applying crude onion juice to their scalps twice a day.

 While research on this treatment is limited, the juice did appear to promote growth in nearly

 We know scalp massage feels good, but can it help grow your hair, too?
 Maybe.